Relativizing characterizations of Anosov subgroups, I: Asymptotic conditions for subgroups

 \begin{definition}[Relatively asymptotically embedded] A subgroup $\Ga<G$ is called {\em relatively $\taumod$-asymptotically embedded} if it is $\taumod$-regular, antipodal and admits a structure as a relatively hyperbolic group $(\Ga,{\mathcal P})$ such that there exist a $\Ga$-equivariant homeomorphism

 from its ideal boundary to its $\taumod$-limit set. \end{definition}

-The definition can be phrased purely dynamically in terms of the $\Ga$-action on $\Flagt$ by replacing the $\taumod$-regularity with the $\taumod$-convergence condition, see \cite{anolec}.
-Note that the peripheral structure is uniquely determined because it can be read off the dynamics on the limit set; the peripheral subgroups are the maximal ones with exactly one limit point in $\Lat$.
+\begin{rem} This definition can be phrased purely dynamically in terms of the $\Ga$-action on $\Flagt$ by replacing the $\taumod$-regularity with the $\taumod$-convergence condition, see \cite{anolec}.
+Note that the peripheral structure is uniquely determined {by the action of $\Ga$ on $\Lat$} because it can be read off the dynamics on the limit set: the peripheral subgroups are the maximal ones with exactly one limit point in $\Lat$.\end{rem}

 Since relatively hyperbolic groups act as convergence groups on their ideal boundaries, so do asymptotically embedded subgroups on their limit sets, and notions from the theory of abstract convergence groups apply to our setting, such as conical limit points, bounded parabolic points and bounded parabolic fixed points, see Definition~\ref{dfn:conlimbddpar}.
 As explained in section~\ref{sec:grdfn}, every limit point is either conical or bounded parabolic.
 The peripheral subgroups $\Pi_i< \Ga$ are precisely the stabilizers of the bounded parabolic points $\tau_i$, and $\La(\Pi_i)=\{\tau_i\}$.
 For general relatively hyperbolic groups, the $\Pi_i$ can be infinite torsion groups, however for asymptotically embedded subgroups this cannot occur, because they are linear, as follows from Schur's theorem or Selberg's lemma.
 Thus all bounded parabolic points are bounded parabolic fixed points.